Table Of Contents

 Excel VBA Switch Function

 Logical functions are the heart & soul of almost all calculations.
-Therefore, mastering them will add more value to our skill set CV.
-Regarding multiple condition tests, logical formulas are inevitable to arrive at the result.
-For example, we completely rely on the IF function in excel and VBA.
-As a starter, the IF condition is tough to digest, but when we say nested IF, it is a herculean formula to master.
-However, to overcome all those nested formulas, we have a formula called SWITCH.
+Therefore, mastering them is very important.
+For multiple condition tests, logical formulas are unavoidable to arrive at the right solution..
+For example, we completely rely on the IF function in Excel and VBA.

 Syntax